 Have you died?
 I hope you haven’t died.

 MICHELLE: I haven’t died, but I did have to fetch my smelling salts.

 I’ll be interested to see whether Black Bird will ever be able to redeem itself in your eyes.
 I keep thinking I should read it—and, indeed, I have quite a stockpile of volumes—but I only have so much time and I always prioritize something else.
 So, in a way, you’re doing this for all of us who want to see what happens without investing our own time and eyeballs.

-MELINDA: Well, time will tell whether my eyeballs are truly up to the task.
+MJ: Well, time will tell whether my eyeballs are truly up to the task.
 But thankfully, this particular volume offered up a not-too-horrible Halloween-appropriate read.

 MICHELLE: I think it’s fitting that we end our Halloween column on the topic of eyeballs.

-MELINDA: Agreed.
+MJ: Agreed.
 Happy Halloween everyone, from Off the Shelf!

 Glad I’m not the only one who read Witch & Wizard and went “this is just too rushed!”
 I mean, it’s certainly possible to make a manga based on a novel that takes its time.
 I suppose they are rushed more often than not, but Battle Royale took its sweet time with 15 volumes and I think there was at least an entire volume going against that one crazy guy if not two.
 But with W&W, it was just blazing through with barely any breathing room.
 Like, the Cirque du Freak manga has to fit one novel per volume, but it’s not actually overly rushed either, so it’s certainly possible.
 That might be because I’ve read Cirque’s novels, but then again, I did rent that terrible movie, talk about rushed!